subquery/subql/docs/quickstart/quickstart.md

 You'll be asked certain questions as the SubQuery project is initalised:

 - Git repository (Optional): Provide a Git URL to a repo that this SubQuery project will be hosted in (when hosted in SubQuery Explorer)
-- RPC endpoint (Required): Provide a wss URL to a running RPC enpoint that will be used by default for this poject.
+- RPC endpoint (Required): Provide a wss URL to a running RPC endpoint that will be used by default for this project.
 You can quickly access public endpoints for different Polkadot networks or even create your own private dedicated node using [OnFinality](https://app.onfinality.io) or just use the default Polkadot endpoint.
 - Authors (Required): Enter the owner of this SubQuery project here
 - Description (Optional): You can provide a short paragraph about your project that describe what data it contains and what users can do with it
 - Version (Required): Enter a custom version number or use the default (`1.0.0`)